 Best time to visit: Mid-fall through April.
 Similar to Red Rock Canyon, Valley of Fire State Park sees triple digit temperatures during summer, which is not ideal for hiking.

-The largest state park in Nevada just over an hour north Las Vegas, Valley of Fire is a true photographer’s dream with its bright orange outcrops, narrow slot canyons and otherworldly landscapes that make for stunning photos!
-And the good news is you can also join a guided tour of Valley of Fire, if you don’t feel like driving.
+The largest state park in Nevada just over an hour north Las Vegas, Valley of Fire is a photographer’s paradise with its bright orange outcrops, narrow slot canyons and otherworldly landscapes that make for stunning photos!

 Valley of Fire also offers many easy hikes that don’t require a lot of preparation or experience.
 Entrance to Valley of Fire State Park costs $10.